CosiMichele/workshop-materials/2024/2408-Biosci_series/04_nextflow.md

 Image source: [nf-core/rnaseq](https://nf-co.re/rnaseq/3.15.1/).

-**Nextflow** is an open-source workflow management system that allows researchers to write and execute data-driven computational workflows.
+Written in [Groovy](https://en.wikipedia.org/wiki/Apache_Groovy), **Nextflow** is an open-source workflow management system that allows researchers to write and execute data-driven computational workflows.
 It is designed to handle complex workflows in a scalable and reproducible manner.

 Although Nextflow is heavily used in the bioinformatics field, its processes are used in other fields including cloud computing, data science, image analysis and machine learining.